oxlip-lang/oxlip-doc/src/doc/overview.md

 let @obj2 = @obj1 & { prop3 };
 ```

-A disjunction or schemas is expressed with the `|` operator.
+A disjunction of schemas is expressed with the `|` operator.
 It corresponds to the _oneOf_ combination in OpenAPI.
 Both schemas must be of the same type.

 ```oal